 “I have used the Olin Life in China case in both a Columbia Business School course in New York, and an academic module at the World Economic Forum in Geneva.
 The students in both instances loved the simulation exercise.
 They learned useful aspects of the Chinese style of negotiation, and, as a bonus, gained additional knowledge about its regulatory infrastructure and insurance industry.
 Well done.”
 September 2008

-Professor of Finance and Economics, and
+Professor of Finance and Economics,

 N. T. Wang Professor of Chinese Business and Economy